mitsu1210/essbaseworkshop/README.md

 * The connections to this application subnet are dependent on the Security List rules associated with the Application subnet.
 In this topology we will have ingress rules on the application subnet for SSH Connectivity and for HTTPS - Web UI connectivity to the Essbase19c VM via the Internet Gateway.

-* SSH connectivity is first required during the procurement process for the Resource Manager to configure & install the Essbase19c in the compute instance automatically with no manual work from our end and secondly after the procurement SSH connectivity enables the users to login to the backend Essbase19c instance and for corresponding access.
+* SSH connectivity is required during the procurement process.
+Resource Manager configures & installs the Essbase19c in the compute instance automatically with no manual work from our end.
+Secondly, post procurement, SSH connectivity enables the users to login to the backend Essbase19c instance for access.

-* The Essbase19c instance procured will manage its users using the IDCS of Oracle Cloud & metadata gets stored in the ATP-Autonomous Database.
+* The procured Essbase19c instance will manage its users using the IDCS of Oracle Cloud & metadata gets stored in the ATP-Autonomous Database.

-* Essbase backups gets stored in the Object storage of the OCI & the connectivity to this is established by the service gateway.
+* Essbase backups gets stored in the Object storage of the OCI, the connectivity to which is established by the service gateway.

 *Note:* This lab is intended to be a comprehensive full cloud showcase.
 As such, it is assumed a user going through this workshop will be provisioning resources and creating users from scratch.
 If you decide to use existing infrastructure or resources, be aware and keep note of your namings so resources don't overlap and conflict.